Resume

 What Are Soft Skills for a Resume?

 Soft skills are the traits and attributes that determine how you interact with others and perform in a professional setting.
-They’re about how you carry yourself and work with a team.
+They’re about how we carry ourselves and work with a team.

-Examples of soft skills include communication, teamwork, and adaptability — the kinds of competencies developed not through formal training programs, courses, or education, but, rather, through experiences and personal reflection.
+Examples of soft skills include communication, teamwork, and adaptability — the kinds of competencies we can’t develop through formal training programs, courses, or education, but through experiences and personal reflection.

-Soft skills are difficult to measure and quantify, but are key for success in the workplace because they affect how well you can perform in your role.
+Soft skills are hard to measure and quantify, but are key for success in any workplace because they affect how well we can perform in our roles.

-Good soft skills are the main driver for a thriving work environment and long-term success.
-They drive employees to take initiative, lead projects forward, and navigate tough challenges with a positive attitude.
+Strong soft skills are the main driver for a thriving work environment and long-term success.
+They push employees to take initiative, lead projects, and navigate tough challenges with a positive attitude.

 Hiring managers love candidates with good soft skills because: